Gabapentin For Dogs

 Gabapentin is an anticonvulsant prescribed by veterinarians predominantly to treat chronic pain in dogs and other animals.
 It’s frequently used either by itself or in conjunction with other medications to treat seizures but is also used to treat chronic pain, primarily nerve pain.

 In humans, Gabapentin has also been used to treat patients with social anxiety & panic disorders.
-We’ll see later the connection between pain signalling in the brain and canine anxiety conditons like phobias (fireworks, etc) and compulsive behavior disorders, including separation anxiety in dogs.
+We’ll see later the connection between pain signaling in the brain and canine anxiety conditions like phobias (fireworks, etc.) and compulsive behavior disorders, including separation anxiety in dogs.

 Gabapentin For Dogs Pain